 This super healthy crockpot broccoli turmeric soup is a powerhouse of anti-inflammatory ingredients and will warm you right up on a cold day.
 Prep it in the slow cooker to make it even easier!

-While I sure love me some broccoli cheese soup, sometimes it’s time to load up on just the good stuff.
-And this crockpot keto broccoli soup is filled to the brim with good-for-you ingredients!
+While I sure love a bowl of classic broccoli cheese soup, sometimes it’s time to load up on just the good stuff.
+And this crockpot broccoli turmeric soup is filled to the brim with good-for-you ingredients!

 This reader favorite soup is easy to prepare in the slow cooker, and leftovers are great for a meal prep lunch.